 You must pay your full balance before the due date to be eligible for a product change.

-Why you might want a Chase product change
+Is a Chase product change worth it?

 - Keep your credit card age.